eGain/egain-android-messaging/eG-sample-messaging/readme.md

 #### Overview for Customizing the SDK
 The only requirement for using the provided methods is to follow the proper setup to initialize the chat, after which the usage is up to the developer.

 The general flow of the SDK begins with an initialization call to the Conversation Hub that either validates an existing session or initializes a new one.
 This process verifies the provided credentials.
-The `initialize()` method returns a response as to whether or not a valid session exists.
+After calling the `initialize()` method, a response is sent back providing a sessionId.

-After a new session is created, subsequent calls to initialize() returns true unless the user or agent ends the conversation, thereby invalidating the current session.
+After a new session is created, subsequent calls to `initialize()` returns the same sessionId in the response unless the user or agent ends the conversation, thereby invalidating the current session.
 When a valid session is started and while it remains valid, the SDK can use the following calls:

 - `sendMessage()` to send messages
 -  `upload()` to send files and images